cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

 7. The Autoscaler state can be stored in either Firestore or Cloud Spanner.

-    In case you want to use Firestore, update the database created with the Google App Engine app to use [Firestore native mode][firestore-native].
+    In case you want to use Firestore, set the value of the following variable to true.

     ```sh
-    gcloud firestore databases update --type=firestore-native
+    export TF_VAR_terraform_firestore_create=true
     ```

     In case you want to use Cloud Spanner, no action is needed at this point.